FA3001/E-Commerce-Analytics-With-Apache-Flink/README.md

-# E-Commerce Analytics
+# E-Commerce Analytics With Apache Flink
-Apache Flink Application For Real-Time Data Analysis with Docker Compose to orchestrate the necessary infrastructure components, including Apache Flink, Elasticsearch, and Postgres.
-The application processes financial transaction data from Kafka, performs aggregations, and stores the results in both Postgres and Elasticsearch for further analysis.
+This repository hosts an Apache Flink application tailored for real-time data analysis in an e-commerce environment.
+Docker Compose is employed to orchestrate the necessary infrastructure components, which include Apache Flink, Elasticsearch, and Postgres.
+The application ingests financial transaction data from Kafka, performs aggregations, and persists the results in both Postgres and Elasticsearch for further analysis.

 ## Architecture
 ![System Architecture](https://github.com/FA3001/Streaming_with_Apache_Flink/raw/main/Visualizaton/System%20Architecture.png)